dels07/jendela360/readme.md

 - SQLite

 ### Problem found
 - I cannot send whatsapp message to candidate as file attachment due to missing domain pointing to real file location, it can be solved by using s3 or setup ngrok.
-However I leave uncommented code on `CandidateController.php:76,83,84` as references.
+However I leave commented code on `CandidateController.php:76,83,84` as references.
 - Code for webhook not tested due to same problem with no real domain for webhook url.

 ### Step to run: